franciscarino/jobly-frontend/README.md

 Jobly is a job listing application inspired by Indeed.
 Users can register/login with their account credentials.
 Logged-in users can search for companies and apply for jobs.

-Repository for backend can be found [here](https://github.com/franciscarino/jobly-backend).
+Repository for the backend can be found [here](https://github.com/franciscarino/jobly-backend).

 #### [Demo](https://jobly--fc.surge.sh/) ####